Mission Statement & Ethos

 We empower our students to grow intellectually and spiritually and develop a social consciousness based on the Gospel values of Love and Respect for their fellow mankind.

-Key Elements of CEIST
+Key Values of CEIST

 History of the Presentation Congregation